ToddAtLarge/shodan/README.md

-# shodan-dorks
+# Shodan

-This is just a simple repo of Shodan dorks that I've found useful or fun to just browse.
+A repo I've started to log some Shodan shenanigans.